Window Box Ideas

 #DIY is always an option.

 Remember, if you can’t find a box that fits your window size, especially if it is oddly shaped, you can always create your own!
 1 inch boards are best for construction, and don’t forget to use waterproof glue!
 Galvanized or brass screws will make for the sturdiest supports.
 Drain holes are also a must in order to keep your plants healthy and not over-watered.
+Don’t forget to have the right tools to keep them neat and tidy as well, I’ve heard you can discover those at places similar to EasyShed.

 Put the box below the window, giving a few inches in between.
 Use steel brackets to secure the box in place and fasten them with screws.
 Then rest the box on those supports and screw the bottom of the box to the brackets.Mount the box first, BEFORE you start planting!